 When the weather is good though, and it often is, there is a slightly longer, but far more scenic route that I like to take home after work.
 You start out of the school, cross the street, and turn left.
 Walk a short ways until you see two men playing backgammon at a table in the shade.
 Pass them, and bear right in order to find your way through the archway of the 20-foot medieval wall that winds its way through the middle of town.
 The adjacent modern buildings have used it for their outer wall, making it feel integrated into the present.
 Keep walking straight, and on your left you will see the ruins a nearly 2,000-year-old Roman amphitheater.
 One of the big ones, too, that they would fill with water for gladiatorial reenactments of naval battles.
 Equally impressive, on your right, you can see "Flok Stil", the barber shop where I grudgingly go once every few months to look like I've joined the army.
 While it's the only haircut they do for men, you can still expect to spend up to an hour for them to do it perfectly.
 This street will take you out to the main boulevard, where if you turn left, you'll find the main plaza of Durres.

-They must occasionally step away to order
+They must occasionally step away to order coffee and bet on sports. |

 Here, listen for the call to prayer coming from the mosque as you walk to Mama Luli's for some lasagna, ravioli, and unit planning, as my friend Phil and I did one evening last year.
 As we were finishing our food, though, we heard live music starting and abandoned the unit planning in order to investigate.
 What we found was a beer festival, during Ramadan, outside of a mosque, in a Muslim-majority country, in the shadows of Roman and medieval ruins.
 With Italian food in our stomachs, we struck up a conversation with a pair of Albanian women who didn't drink but felt like stopping by to check out the festival on their way home from university, where they were studying to be English teachers.
 In this place, and at this moment, I felt that the world could learn a thing or two from Albania.